awsdocs/aws-dms-user-guide/doc_source/CHAP_LargeDBs.SBS.unlock-snowball-edge.md

     -u 12345-abcde-12345-ABCDE-12345
 ```

-Finally, [retrieve the Snowball Edge access key and secret key](https://docs.aws.amazon.com/snowball/latest/developer-guide/using-client-commands.html#client-credentials) from the device using the Edge client\.
+Finally, [retrieve the AWS Snowball Edge access key and secret key](https://docs.aws.amazon.com/snowball/latest/developer-guide/using-client-commands.html#client-credentials) from the device using the Edge client\.
 The following shows example input and output for the command to get the access key\.

 **Example input**